pallets/click/docs/arguments.rst

    If you come from ``argparse`` you might be missing support for setting ``nargs`` to ``+`` to indicate that at least one argument is required.

    This is supported by setting ``required=True``.
-However this should not be used if you can avoid it as we believe scripts should gracefully degrade into becoming noops if a variadic argument is empty.
-The reason for this is that very often scripts are invoked with wildcard inputs from the command line and they should not error out if the wildcard is empty.
+However, this should not be used if you can avoid it as we believe scripts should gracefully degrade into becoming noops if a variadic argument is empty.
+The reason for this is that very often, scripts are invoked with wildcard inputs from the command line and they should not error out if the wildcard is empty.